-This in turn means that a gastric balloon is less expensive than many surgical options.
-It’s only temporary, offering support as you begin to lose weight and become more active.
+This, in turn, means that a gastric balloon is less expensive than many surgical options.
+It’s only temporary, offering support as you lose weight and become more active.

 Most people do not experience any complications, but you must be aware of the risks.
-Bleeding or perforation can occur as a result of injury during insertion or removal of the balloon.
+Bleeding or perforation can occur due to injury during insertion or removal of the balloon.

-Gastric discomfort, nausea, and vomiting are common in the first few days after the balloon.
+Gastric discomfort, nausea, and vomiting are joint in the first few days after the balloon.

-You may have a feeling of heaviness in your abdomen, abdominal and / or back pain, gastroesophageal reflux, or indigestion.
+You may feel heaviness in your abdomen, abdominal and back pain, gastroesophageal reflux, or indigestion.
 Although rare, leakage or deflation of the balloon can occur.